NuclearConsent/instance-stop/README.md

 # instance-stop
-A collection of Lambda scripts that can automatically stop EC2 &amp; RDS instances at a specific time.
+A collection of Lambda functions that can automatically stop EC2 &amp; RDS instances at a specific time.

 ## Deploy
 Deploy with [serverless](https://serverless.com/)